JamesWWilson/JamesWWilson.github.io/_posts/2020-12-02-Jeopardy-Fun-Fact-Generator.md

-Who makes it onto Jeopardy, and just how interesting are they?
+Who makes it onto Jeopardy?
+And are they more interesting than a robot?
 ---------------------------------------------------------------

     #“I walked 10 2nd graders on my grandma.”